Heart Disease FAQs

 Q:People can be born with heart disease.
 True or False?

 Congenital heart disease and congenital heart defects are heart problems that are present at birth.
 There are many forms of heart defects including abnormal development of the heart muscle, heart valves, and blood vessels into and out of the heart.
 Heart defects are common birth abnormalities, present in over 30,000 infants born annually.

 Q:Has heart disease ever been responsible for half of the deaths in America?

-Q:The most common type of heart disease in the U.S. is?
+Q:What is the most common type of heart disease in the U.S.?

 Q:What is the medical term for chest pain?

-A:Angina.
-Angina is chest pain that is due to an inadequate supply of oxygen to the heart muscle.
+Angina refers to chest pain that is a result of poor blood supply and oxygen to the heart muscle.

 Source quiz on MedicineNet